Molecular-Nanophotonics/Building-pip-Packages/Sphinx-Documentation.md

 # Sphinx Documentation

-Sphinx is an Python package for automated documentation, e.g., [here](http://molecular-nanophotonics.github.io/pqreader).
+Sphinx is an Python package for automated documentation: [Example](http://molecular-nanophotonics.github.io/pqreader). <br>

+To use Sphinx, install `sphinx` using `pip`:

 ```
 pip install sphinx
 ```

-Enter the `/docs` folder and ecxecute:
+In your project directory, create a folder named, e.g., `docs`.
+Then enter the `docs` folder and ecxecute:
 ```
 sphinx-quickstart
 ```
+Answer the questions as follows:
 ```
 Separate source and build directories (y/n) [n]:
 Name prefix for templates and static dir [_]: